Isothermal Fragmentation: Is there a low-mass cut-off?: Conclusions

 \section{Conclusions}

-We investigate the evolution of self-gravitating, isothermal gas with high-resolution Lagrangian hydrodynamic simulations.
-We identify two distinct modes of collapse: \begin{enumerate} \item Homologous collapse (most of the mass ends up in one or a few massive objects) \item Runaway fragmentation (most of the mass ends up in a spectrum of low-mass fragments, which continues until the resolution limit) \end{enumerate} The mode of collapse is set by the infall Mach number $ \mach_{\rm infall}\equiv\frac{v_{\rm infall}}{c_s}\sim\frac{\sqrt{\frac{G M}{R}}}{c_s}$ (equivalent to the initial number of Jeans masses in the cloud), not the initial virial parameter or the Mach number of the initial turbulent dispersion.
-The difference in behaviour is due to sound waves \myquote{smoothing out} density perturbations when the infall is subsonic leading to a scenario similar to the well-known solutions of isothermal collapse \citep[e.g.][]{Larson_1969,Penston_1969,Shu_1977_isothermal_collapse}.
+We investigated the evolution of self-gravitating, isothermal gas with high-resolution Lagrangian hydrodynamic simulations.
+We identified two distinct modes of collapse: \begin{enumerate} \item Monolithic collapse (most of the mass ends up in one or a few massive objects) \item Runaway fragmentation (most of the mass ends up in a spectrum of low-mass fragments, which continues until the resolution limit) \end{enumerate} The mode of collapse is set by the infall Mach number $ \mach_{\rm infall}\equiv\frac{v_{\rm infall}}{c_s}\sim\frac{\sqrt{\frac{G M}{R}}}{c_s}$ (equivalent to the initial number of Jeans masses in the cloud), not the initial virial parameter or the Mach number of the initial turbulent dispersion.
+We conjecture that the difference in behaviour is due to sound waves \myquote{smoothing out} density perturbations when the infall is subsonic leading to a scenario similar to the well-known solutions of isothermal collapse \citep[e.g.][]{Larson_1969,Penston_1969,Shu_1977_isothermal_collapse}, but further tests are needed to verify this claim.

-In both cases we found that the mass distribution of final objects develops a power-law behaviour at low-masses, close to $\dderiv N/\dderiv M\propto M^{-2}$, in agreement with theoretical expectations \citep[e.g.][]{Elmegreen_1997_imf_fractal_model,Padoan_theory,HC08,Bonnell_2007_competitive_accretion_imf}.
-Note that in the case of homologous collapse most of the mass is actually in several massive fragments that lie outside this power-law regime but the remaining mass which does not end up in the \myquote{primary} scale sinks forms a power-law distribution, with no lower limit down to the resolution scale.
+In both modes of collapse we found that the mass distribution of final objects develops a power-law behaviour at low-masses, close to $\dderiv N/\dderiv M\propto M^{-2}$, in agreement with theoretical expectations \citep[e.g.][]{Elmegreen_1997_imf_fractal_model,Padoan_theory,HC08,Bonnell_2007_competitive_accretion_imf,BallesterosParedes2015}.
+Note that in the case of monolithic collapse most of the mass is actually in several massive fragments that lie outside this power-law regime but the remaining mass which does not end up in the \myquote{primary} scale sinks forms a power-law distribution, with no lower limit down to the resolution scale.

 We conducted a resolution study to examine whether the low-mass cut-off of the power-law in the mass distribution is determined by the initial conditions of the cloud (e.g. its virial parameter or initial turbulent properties) or by mass resolution.
 We found that there is no convergence in the low-mass spectrum that appears in either mode of collapse.
 In other words: the fragmentation goes well below the initial Jeans mass, down to the mass resolution.
 This agrees well with several studies \citep[e.g.][]{Martel_numerical_sim_convergence,Kratter10a,Hennebelle_Lee_isoT_sim,Federrath_2017_IMF_converge_proceedings}.
 However, these results along with ours do appear to contradict some studies in the literature.
 We believe the discrepancy is explained by different simulation methods and the much wider dynamic range probed in this study.